Rhyl1/Basra/README.md

 Link to wireframes:
 https://balsamiq.cloud/s6hidiy/pwawtic/r2278?f=N4IgUiBcCMA0IDkoAZ4GEXwDJTiAQrvALJEgBaZA0lANoC6AvkA%3D

-The plans are executed, but differ in the small layout because of practical issues.
-While designing the initial idea, to have stacked sliders for the content was not responsive enough.
-Instead, the information was absorbed in the grid to be responsively displayed in one row.
+The plans are executed, but differ in the mobile layout because of practical issues.
+While designing the initial idea,the result turned out not to be responsive enough.
+Instead, the information was "absorbed" in the grid to be responsively displayed in one row.

 <![alt](https://github.com/Rhyl1/Basra/blob/f3d299409bf2d63aa4456023814c5179b9fa1436/assets/img/responsiveness.png)>

 The following colorscheme was used throughout the site:
 <![alt](https://github.com/Rhyl1/Basra/blob/f3d299409bf2d63aa4456023814c5179b9fa1436/assets/img/colorschema.png)>

+The following font-families where used troughout the website: 'Montserrat', sans-serif; & 'Big Shoulders Text', cursive;

+### users
+The users of the website include consumers, looking for a local coffeeshop.
+It is expected that these consumer will find the webpage after initially "Googeling" for results.
+On request of the owner en because of legal restrictions the information provided will be general: this is also what the consumer expects.

 ## Features
+### Existing Features

+- Route button - allows users to plot a route via Google maps.
+- Social links in footer - provide additional contact details if needed.
-- Home
+- Home page
 These pages display general info about location, opening times and contact info.
 On larger screens, it also displays a jumbotron with a message, emphasising a record of 30 years existence.

-- Huisregels
+- Huisregels page
 This section is ended to sum up the houseruls, as they apply for visitors of the coffeeshop.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea is a (Voorlichting / Information) section.
+- A feature idea is a (Voorlichting / Information) section.
 This section will show information about how to resonsibly use the products sold at the coffeeshop.

-I would also like to add a (vacature/vacancy) section, where people can apply for jobs or the owner can post a vacancy when needed.
+- Another fiture idea: I would also like to add a (vacature/vacancy) section, where people can apply for jobs or the owner can post a vacancy when needed.

 ## Technologies Used

 This project uses:
+HTML - for structure
+CSS - for styling
+Google Chrome - for browser and dev tools
-links to Bootstrap CDN - for the grid
-FontAwesome - for icons
+Google - was used for research links to Bootstrap CDN - for the grid and JavaScript functions Links to the FontAwesome CDN- for icons
-Google Fonts - for custom fonts
+Links to Google Fonts - for custom fonts
-Links to Hover.css CDN - foor cool hover effects and transitions Links and iframe to Google maps for location details.
+Links to Hover.css CDN - foor cool hover effects and transitions Links to Google maps for location details.
+Github - repository hosted on Github
+Git Pages - Website is hosted on Github pages
+Am I responsive - was used for testing responsiveness of the website

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the page "Huisregels/House rules" was copied from the bord at the physical location of Basra Coffeeshop.
+The text was translated using www.DeepL.com/Translator
 ### Media
 - The photos used in this site were obtained from pixabay.com and sliderphoto's where provided by a customer (o.o.hooi)
-- The .png file for the ul used for the houserule section is from: https://dlpng.com/png/5956129

 ### Acknowledgements

-- I received inspiration for this project from the Whiskey drop tutorial.
+- I received inspiration for this project from the Whiskey drop tutorial and by browsing for the website of other local coffeeshops.
+- Thank you Seun Owonikoko, Xavier CI and fellow studens for giving me direction and feedback.